How To Apply Neutral Thinking

 The term “neutral thinking” was popularized by the late performance coach Trevor Moawad in his book “It Takes What It Takes: How to Think Neutrally and Gain Control of Your Life” (2020).

-His pupil Russell Wilson, star quarterback for the Seattle Seahawks, has repeatedly mentioned how neutral thinking gave him an edge in winning the 2013 Superbowl.
+His pupil Russell Wilson, star quarterback for the Seattle Seahawks, has repeatedly stated how neutral thinking gave him an edge in winning the 2013 Superbowl.

 However, the idea itself is much older.
-It is a central component of Stoic philosophy and also plays into Nietzsche’s “revaluation of all values.”
-Furthermore, withholding all judgment is an important teaching in many Eastern philosophies, like Zen Buddhism.
+It is a central concept of Stoic philosophy and plays into Nietzsche’s “revaluation of all values.”
+Withholding judgment is also an important teaching in many Eastern philosophies, like Zen Buddhism.

 Negative Thinking vs. Neutral Thinking

-For many people, negative thinking is the default mode.
-“Bad things always happen to me.”
+For many people, negative thinking is their default mode — “Bad things always happen to me.”

 This is due to a fixation on the past.
-Numerous negative things have happened to them before.
-So, they must be having a bad streak.
-No point in fighting it.
+When bad things have happened to you before, you start to believe there is a pattern.

-Neutral thinking will interrupt this self-fulfilling prophecy.
-It will make you realize that what happens next is only due to our actions, not due to what we experienced in the past.
-It will pull you back into the now.
+Neutral thinking interrupts this self-fulfilling prophecy.
+It makes you realize that what happens next depends on your actions.
+It pulls you back into the now.

-Whereas negative thinking cultivates a victim mindset (“All these things just keep happening to me”), neutral thinking promotes agency.
-If bad things keep happening to you, it is probably related to your choices.
+Whereas negative thinking cultivates a victim mindset (“Why me?”), neutral thinking promotes agency.
+If bad things keep happening to you, it is due to your choices.
 Start making better ones, and you will see better results.

 Positive Thinking vs. Neutral Thinking

-Whereas negative thinking is stuck in the past, positive thinking is too fixated on the future.
-Everything will not be fine.
+Whereas negative thinking is stuck in the past, positive thinking is fixated on the future.
+Supposedly, all your problems will somehow fix themselves.

 Why Do We Struggle With Neutral Thinking?